Planning to pop the question in London and wondering where to do it? Here are my Top Locations for a London Proposal

 Some of London’s urban areas offer different attractions depending on the time of year.
 For example, in the winter Somerset House has an ice rink, the Southbank a Christmas Market, and Hyde Park a pop up theme park called Winter Wonderland.

-Do I want a proposal photographer to capture the special moment?
+Hire a local photographer to help you plan and capture the special moment

 With your proposal being such a special moment, you may wish to relive the moment in years to come through photos.
 They’re also a great way to share the experience with your loved ones.
 As a bonus, your photographer would also be able to help support you in planning your proposal with location, timing and logistic recommendations.
 If you’re interested, you can find out more about my proposal photography packages here.